 But how do you survive a recession?
 I’m going to share three money rules that I have used to guide my decisions to survive a recession.

-I previously shared a framework for what you have to do at a time like this: that we need to acknowledge reality, make a plan, and act on it.
-Many people do the opposites—they freeze in place and they wait for someone to tell them it’s going to be okay.
+I previously shared a framework for what you have to do at a time like this: we need to acknowledge reality, make a plan, and act on it.
+Many people do the opposite—they freeze in place and wait for someone to tell them it’s going to be okay.
 Now, keep in mind that my financial situation is different than yours, and it’s different than even my own 10 years ago in the 2009 recession.
 Nevertheless, here are my rules.

 How to Survive a Recession